CSCC012023/final-project-s23-limeade/doc/sprint4/iteration-04.plan.md

 -----

- * Build an interactive website demo that can be run locally
+ * Build an interactive website demo that can be deployed using a CI/CD pipeline